E-commerce frauds examples you should be aware of

-For e-commerce sellers, frauds are pesky troublemakers tainting the atmosphere for running a successful business.
+For sellers in e-commerce, frauds examples are pesky troublemakers tainting the atmosphere for running a successful business.
 Not least, data breaches caused by fraudulent schemes can result in huge money loss.
 As follows from a recent Javelin Strategy & Research study, $16 billion was lost to fraud in 2016 alone.

 At the same time, fraud prevention still is a sort of easy-to-overlook responsibility for the bunch of online stores.
 Sure thing, the credit card companies can detect and stop credit card frauds that occur.
 On the other hand, any fraudulent charge that slips through the security system can easily turn into a disappointing chargeback for a business owner.